ucsd-cse-pace/handbook/index.md

    4. Make sure to keep in mind your specific college GE’s, CSE GE’s, CSE lower div reqs, and CSE upper div reqs

-3) **Internships?
+## **Internships?
 Research?
 Grad School?
 So much pressure as a first-year student**

-   1. Totally understandable to feel pressure.
+Totally understandable to feel pressure.
 Take comfort in the fact that you are exactly where you need to be in this moment, and there are quality resources here at UCSD to help you fuel your self-discovery and search for what’s next.

-   2. Getting started:
+Here is some advice on how to get started:

-      1. How do I even know what I want to do?
+#### How do I know what I want to do?

-   3. How do I make a resume if I don’t have any experience?
+#### How do I make a resume if I don’t have any experience?

-      1. Check out the Resources section of the
+      1.Check out the Resources section of the

-   4. I have a resume, how do I know if it’s good enough to apply with?
+#### I have a resume, how do I know if it’s good enough to apply with?

-      1. Have someone who is more experienced to read it!
+Have someone who is more experienced read it!
+Some resources for this are club events, like Resume Reviews!
+ACM, WIC, and many other clubs have this event throughout the year.
+You can even ask for a resume review in the ACM or IEEE Discord servers!

+You could also go to UGCOM office hours.
+You can check [here](https://cse.ucsd.edu/undergraduate/advising/undergraduate-committee-ugcom-advising-and-mentorship) which professors are specialize in resume reviews/career advice!

       2. Schedule a session with the Career Center

-      3. Ask for resume review in the ACM or IEEE Discord servers

    5. What is Handshake?